-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 March 2017
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 March 2017, Revised December 2018

-We thank Anna Dreber-Almenberg, Roc Armenter, Laurent Bach, Bruce Carlin, Hans Grönqvist, Susan Niknami, Leonard Nakamura, and Martin Schmaltz for helpful comments.
-Jesper Böjeryd provided excellent research assistance.
-We are grateful for the comments by seminar participants at the Consumer Financial Protection Bureau, the European Central Bank, Goethe University, Mannheim University, University of Syracuse, the Stockholm School of Economics, the Federal Reserve Bank of Philadelphia, and Pompeu Fabra University.
+We thank Anna Dreber-Almenberg, Roc Armenter, Laurent Bach, Bruce Carlin, Hans Grönqvist, David Laibson, Christine Laudenbach, Susan Niknami, Leonard Nakamura, Martin Schmaltz and numerous seminar and conference participants for helpful comments.
+Jesper Böjeryd and Johan Orrenius provided excellent research assistance.
 Funding from VINNOVA is gratefully acknowledged.
 All errors are our own.
-The views expressed in this paper are solely the responsibility of the authors and do not reflect the views of the Riksbank, theFederal Reserve Bank of Philadelphia, or the National Bureau of Economic Research.
+The views expressed here are those of the authors and do not necessarily represent those of the Federal Reserve Bank of Philadelphia, the Federal Reserve System, or the National Bureau of Economic Research.